 Consumers, in general, rely more on what their friends and family recommend than the video you’ve made for your marketing campaign.
 They know that you think your services are fantastic, but it’s up to you to ask them for the chance to prove it, and this is where things get difficult without the marketing flywheel.

 The funnel is excellent for learning about products, including what they do and how they fit into consumers’ daily lives.
 For years, marketing tactics worked where it was the consumer’s job to reach out to brands to ask more about their products.
-If the sales pitch went well, then you’d have yourself a new customer.
+If the sales pitch went well, you’d have a new customer.

 Marketing today could not be more different.
 Consumers make decisions in a completely different way, taking to the knowledge of their personal and virtual networks for advice.
 Third-party review sites and social media channels run rampant with written and video review content.
 To think that your potential B2B customers are not scouring those avenues for more information on your product would be misguided at best.